ffhs/moodle-local_pluginsfetcher/README.md

 ## Installation
 1. Copy this plugin to the `local` directory of your Moodle instance: `git clone https://github.com/adpe/moodle-local_pluginsfetcher.git local/pluginsfetcher`
-2. Visit the notifications page to complete the install process
+2. Visit the notifications page to complete the installation process

 For more information, visit [MoodleDocs](https://docs.moodle.org/37/en/Installing_plugins#Installing_manually_at_the_server) for installing contributed modules and plugins.